Support for survivors can be essential in their ability to recover. Here are some suggestions and resources for how to help yourself or others.

-SAST members are volunteer members of the staff and faculty who are committed to sexual violence prevention and ending power-based personal violence and can offer support, guidance, and referrals.
+SAST members are volunteer staff members who can offer support, guidance, and referrals.

 Office of Student Affairs 651-696-6220

-Office of Student Affairs staff can mobilize campus resources around you.
+Office of Student Affairs staff can help mobilize campus resources around you.

-Residential Life staff have been trained in crisis intervention and in counseling and support skills.
-They can direct you to appropriate campus services.
+24-hour on-call Residential Life staff have been trained in crisis intervention and in counseling and support skills.
+They can direct you to appropriate campus services or resources.

 Confidential Off-Campus Support

 SOS Sexual Violence Services of Ramsey County 651-266-1000 (24-Hour Crisis Hotline)

 Trained advocates provide crisis intervention, safety planning, legal services, referrals, and individual counseling and support groups for survivors and families/friends/partners of survivors.

 Queer Survivor is a free, confidential, off-campus support group for LGBTQ survivors of intimate partner violence or past or present sexual abuse.
 The group is facilitated by the Anti-Violence Program of OutFront Minnesota and meets weekly at the Minneapolis offices of OutFront Minnesota.
 To learn more or sign up, contact firstname.lastname@example.org.

 Sexual Violence Center Minneapolis 612-871-5111 ( 24-Hour Hotline)